‘War criminal’: Arab Americans rebuff Biden campaign outreach over Gaza

 Mainstream Democrats, including liberal commentators, Congress members and governors, have been emphasising the need to vote for Biden to stop Trump, whom they argue is a threat to democracy.

 “Donald Trump is a threat to democracy,” Minnesota Governor Tim Walz told CNN earlier this month.
-“That’s why we need to re-elect Joe Biden, and that’s exactly what we’re doing to do,” he added.
+“That’s why we need to re-elect Joe Biden, and that’s exactly what we’re going to do,” he added.

 However, Mayor Hammoud said the question about preserving democracy against Trump should be posed to the White House, not those who oppose the war on Gaza.